-If you're thinking about going short on the Forex, you must keep risk in mind -- in particular, the difference in risk between "going long" and "going short."
-If you were to go long on a currency, the worst case scenario (while still bad for your investment portfolio) would be watching the currency's value falling to zero.

-But there is a limit to your loss on a long position as the value of a currency can't go lower than zero.
+If you're thinking about shorting a currency pair, you must keep risk in mind—in particular, the difference in risk between "going long" and "going short."
+If you were to go long on a currency, the worst-case scenario would be watching the currency's value falling to zero.
+While that bet would be bad for your investment portfolio, your loss would be limited, because the value of currency can't go lower than zero.

 If you're shorting a currency, on the other hand, you're betting that it will fall when, in fact, the value could rise and keep rising.
 Theoretically, there's no limit to how far the value could rise and, consequently, there's no limit to how much money you could lose.